mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 IMOJ personnel are always tasked with upholding Imperial law and, where appropriate, local laws.
-The Ministry will not assign teams to a world whose laws are considered ‘inappropriate’ even if they do not violate the Imperial Charter – the IMOJ needs to maintain its image and integrity, and its personnel are not required to enforce the extreme laws of some Imperial member worlds.
+The Ministry will not assign teams to a world whose laws are considered 'inappropriate' even if they do not violate the Imperial Charter – the IMOJ needs to maintain its image and integrity, and its personnel are not required to enforce the extreme laws of some Imperial member worlds.